Skip To Main Content

 Scikit-learn* (often referred to as sklearn) is a Python* module for machine learning.
 Intel® Extension for Scikit-learn* seamlessly speeds up your scikit-learn applications for Intel CPUs and GPUs across single- and multi-node configurations.
 This extension package dynamically patches scikit-learn estimators while improving performance for your machine learning algorithms.

-The extension is part of the Intel® AI Analytics Toolkit (AI Kit) that provides flexibility to use machine learning tools with your existing AI packages.
+The extension is part of the AI Tools that provide flexibility to use machine learning tools with your existing AI packages.

 Using scikit-learn with this extension, you can: